 Depending on the configuration of your MultiRAE and span gas you have, you can perform a span calibration simultaneously on multiple sensors.
-You can define which sensors are calibrated together using the Multi Cal Select menu described in section See "Menus and Submenus" on page 70 for more information..
+You can define which sensors are calibrated together using the Multi Cal Select menu described in section 9.3.3.10.

-In case all sensors in the instrument cannot be calibrated with the same gas, the MultiRAE will calibrate the standard 4 gases by default: LEL, O2, CO, and H2S, all others will calibrate individually unless programmed.
+In case all sensors in the instrument cannot be calibrated with the same gas, the MultiRAE will intelligently split the span calibration process into several steps and will provide menu prompts accordingly.